erizov/Professor/semester_7/lecture_40_llm_fundamentals/attention_mechanisms/README.md

 ## Introduction

-Attention Mechanisms addresses concept in large language models fundamentals.
+Attention Mechanisms addresses concept in large language systems fundamentals.

 This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR

-**One Sentence**: Neural system components that allow models to focus on relevant parts of input when making predictions.
+**One Sentence**: Neural system components that allow systems to focus on relevant parts of input when making predictions.